MaximMezis/C-Library/README.md

 # C-Library
-Small C# Console Application with database via EF
+Console C# Application with database workflow by Entity Framework